 UIUC Student Teachers are to assume the role of neutral persons and to maintain an uninvolved status with respect to a work stoppage.

-UIUC Student Teachers shall not be required to cross picket lines or supervise classes when such action would constitute a breaking of the work stoppage.
-However, they may, at their discretion, attend teachers' association meetings, faculty meetings, school board meetings, and other gatherings concerning the work stoppage only in the role of an interested observer.
+• May, at their discretion, attend teachers’ association meetings, faculty meetings, school board meetings, and other gatherings concerning the work stoppage only in the role of an interested observer.

-Absence policy
+WLTE Absence policy

 WLTE Absence Policy

 Each Student Teacher has been allotted three personal days to be used for personal illness/family emergency*, professional development or professional conferences, job interviews, or attendance at job fairs.
-Mandatory WLTE workshops do not count as absences!

-In order for absences due to illness or injury to be excused, documentation from a medical office, such as McKinley Student Health Center, is REQUIRED to be submitted to the Cooperating Teacher and University Supervisor upon return to the school site.
-Acceptable documentation
+For absences due to illness or injury, documentation from a medical office, such as McKinley Student Health Center, is REQUIRED to be submitted to the Cooperating Teacher and University Supervisor upon return to the school site.
+Acceptable documentation will be written on the medical office’s letterhead stationery.

-will be written on the medical office’s letterhead stationery.
-If there are more than three days of absence during Student Teaching, the days must be made up in order to complete Student Teaching and be eligible for licensure.
+Any absences beyond the three (3) personal days must be made up in order to complete Student Teaching and be eligible for licensure.

 a) unable to remain in their placement

-b) unable to complete the program during Spring Semester 2025
+b) unable to complete the program during Spring Semester 2026

 c) ineligible for licensure until Student Teaching is successfully completed